tdenijs/uLabCapstone/README.md

 #### Prerequisites

-Make sure you have Node installed (v6.9.2 or later)
+Make sure you have **Node** installed (v6.9.2 or later)

 ```
 node -v
 ```
-If you do not have Node installed yous should do that now.
+If you do not have Node installed you should do that now.

+You also need **PostgreSQL** v9.3.15 installed to use a local version of the DB

 #### Install Dependencies